-These include peer mentoring and programming to first-year students to facilitate early awareness of and later engagement in experiential learning opportunities (as early as year two), an advisory network highlighting opportunities for experiential learning and hands-on training across a variety of colleges, contexts, disciplines, and interest areas, an undergraduates’ scholar program, and a multimedia portfolio course.
+These include peer mentoring and programming to first-year students to facilitate early awareness of and later engagement in experiential learning opportunities (as early as year two), an advisors network highlighting opportunities for experiential learning and hands-on training across a variety of colleges, contexts, disciplines, and interest areas, an undergraduates’ scholar program, and a multimedia portfolio course.

 LIFT (Learn.
 Inspire.
 Foster.
 Transform) is the faculty development aspect of the TCI grant and is led by the CTLL.
 This program focuses on the implementation of pedagogical and behavioral innovations and implementations across the undergraduate curriculum with goals to support students’ academic success, increase their life skills and resilience, and transform their experience at WSU.

 Some of our evidence-based approaches include active learning and student-centered teaching methods and topic areas including connection and social belonging, values, mindfulness and growth mindset.
 Faculty fellows are engaged in training on the Pullman, Tri-Cities and Vancouver campuses.